 - Just before his janam, Baby Krishna is given a traditional bath with gangajal- holy water and milk; then embellished with multiple comely dresses along with accessories.

 - Luscious sweetmeats and mouth-watering delicacies are also made for bhog and prasad during the birth celebration; and are eaten after the Janam exuberance.

 - During Lord’s Birth gaiety Krishna Janmashtami, the most revered Hindu divinity; Laddo Gopala is adorned with beauteous outfits and various ornaments including flower tiara, bangles, anklets, flutes and some other.

-Krishna Janmashtami is a birth commemoration of the God; who is not only famous for his humanity and good deeds but also memorialized for playing an absolute essential role on the battle field of Kurukshetra during ‘The Mahabharata’ War.
+Krishna Janmashtami is a birth commemoration of God; who is not only famous for his humanity and good deeds but also memorialized for playing an absolutely essential role on the battlefield of Kurukshetra during ‘The Mahabharata’ War.